-Equity awards for fiscal 2014 consist of a mix of equity vehicles, including RSUs and MSUs under a new MSU program (the "2014 MSU Program").
-The Compensation Committee has moved away from stock options awards for fiscal 2014 but may choose to award them in the future.
+Equity awards for fiscal 2015 consist of a mix RSUs and MSUs under a new MSU program (the "2015 MSU Program").
+The Compensation Committee decided not to award stock options for fiscal 2015, but may choose to award them in the future.
 The amount of equity, if any, awarded by the Compensation Committee to executive officers varies based upon an executive's individual performance, an evaluation of his or her total compensation package, an evaluation of his or her accumulated equity holdings, the critical nature of the executive's position relative to the Company's success, the Company's retention needs, the Relevant Market Data, internal equity, role hierarchy and such other factors as the Compensation Committee determines relevant.
-For Mr. Levine, our CEO, the independent members of our Board of Directors decided to award of mix of equity vehicles for fiscal 2014 such that approximately 50% were in the form of RSUs and 50% were in the form of MSUs.
+For Mr. Levine, our CEO, the independent members of our Board of Directors decided to award of mix of equity vehicles for fiscal 2015 such that approximately 50% were in the form of RSUs and 50% were in the form of MSUs.